HugoLePicard/tutorial-triton-inference-server/README.md

 [I] GPU Compute Time: mean = 0.855457 ms
 ```

-This is extremely fast, less than 1 millisecond.
+This is quite fast, less than 1 millisecond.
 It’s only run once at the beginning to encode the text prompt.

 For the VAE Encoder: